 Module Title and Content Professionalism at Work (3 Hours) Making a good first impression, understanding the mechanics of human perception, being aware of elements in image building, developing a culture of excellence, basic understanding of acceptable attitudes and mannerisms at work, the role of Good Manners in Business.
-1 Disability Etiquette - Basic Disability Etiquette practices, Courtesies for wheelchair 1 users, Courtesies for blind or visually impaired, Courtesies for the deaf, People with speech impairments.
-Multi-cultural etiquette, Multi-cultural challenges, Cultural differences and their effect on business etiquette, Body Language at Work Non-verbal communication, the 'smile' factor, building posture, facial expressions and eye contact, gestures for effective communication Business Etiquette Basics (4 Hours) Introduction to business etiquette - The ABCs of etiquette Meeting and greeting scenarios, Enduring Words, Making introductions and greeting people, Greeting Components, The protocol of shaking hands, Introductions, Introductory scenarios, Addressing individuals, Networking for business, Business card protocol, Managing your business voice, Speaking Diplomatically, Managing Question and Answer Sessions Effectively - Anticipatory Q & A, Dealing with hostile questions, 2 Cell phone Etiquette, Voice Mail Etiquette, Internet & email etiquette, Internet usage in the workplace, Email, Netiquette, Dining Etiquette: Planning a meal, issuing invitations, how to proceed through a receiving line, seating guidelines, navigating a place setting, appropriate table manners.
-Business Attire &amp; Professionalism: Dressing sense, selecting the right clothing for a business wardrobe, Business style and professional image, Dress code, Guidelines for appropriate business attire, Grooming for success, Guidelines for appropriate business attire, Multicultural dressing, Making-up basics
+1 Disability Etiquette - Basic Disability Etiquette practices, Courtesies for wheelchair users, Courtesies for blind or visually impaired, Courtesies for the deaf, People with speech impairments.
+Multi-cultural etiquette, Multi-cultural challenges, Cultural differences and their effect on business etiquette, Body Language at Work Non-verbal communication, the 'smile' factor, building posture, facial expressions and eye contact, gestures for effective communication Business Etiquette Basics(4 Hours) Introduction to business etiquette - The ABCs of etiquette Meeting and greeting scenarios, Enduring Words, Making introductions and greeting people, Greeting Components, The protocol of shaking hands, Introductions, Introductory scenarios, Addressing individuals, Networking for business, Business card protocol, Managing your business voice, Speaking Diplomatically, Managing Question and Answer Sessions Effectively - Anticipatory Q & A, Dealing with hostile questions, 2 Cell phone Etiquette, Voice Mail Etiquette, Internet & email etiquette, Internet usage in the workplace, Email, Netiquette, Dining Etiquette: Planning a meal, issuing invitations, how to proceed through a receiving line, seating guidelines, navigating a place setting, appropriate table manners.
+Business Attire & Professionalism: Dressing sense, selecting the right clothing for a business wardrobe, Business style and professional image, Dress code, Guidelines for appropriate business attire, Grooming for success, Guidelines for appropriate business attire, Multicultural dressing, Making-up basics

-Goal Setting: Goals for our careers, our health and our lives in general is very important.

-Encouraging students to think about the milestones they want to achieve in college,
+Goal Setting: Goals for our careers, our health and our lives in go important.
+Encouraging students to think about the milestones they wan •

-3 professional career and for life.
+2 college, professional career and for life.

-3 1.
+5 3 1.
 What is goal setting?

 2. How to set goals?

 3. How to achieve goals?
 (3 Hours)

-Team Building Skills: Being able to build and manage a successful tea m is a skill, you
+Team Building Skills: Being able to build and manage a successful team is a skiller

 need to be a team player.
-Employers want to hire people with team build ing skills.
+Employers want to hire people with team building ng skills.
 Good

-team builders are able to help groups work together well and meet their r goals and also
+team builders are able to help groups work together well and meet their goals and also

 4 achieve organizations goal.

 1. What are team building skills?

 2. How to achieve consensus?

 3. Ability to lead the team (5 Hours)